Laurie Nye b. 1972 in Memphis, TN

 Laurie Nye has a background in surface design and an ongoing love for textiles and fabrics.
 She often thinks about the Wiener Werkstatte (Vienna Workshop), an artistic collective that sought to explore the connection between painting and practices like surface design.
 In Nye's work, color, line and shape are deeply interconnected.
 They build a sense of "all-overness" that refers to both painting and textiles.
 Nye’s line pulls from the muscle memory of years of drawing.
 She maps out and explores motifs, with stacked banding of color and form to create an encompassing emotional experience.

-Laurie Nye (b.
+Laurie NYE (b.
 1972, Memphis, TN) received her BFA from the Memphis College of Art (Memphis, TN), and her MFA from the California Institute of the Arts (Valencia, CA).
-Nye’s work was the subject of a recent solo exhibition “My River Runs to Thee,” at Philip Martin Gallery (Los Angeles, CA).
-Her solo exhibition, “It Wasn’t A Dream It Was A Flood,” at Philip Martin Gallery (Los Angeles, CA) was an Artforum Best of Year 2021 feature.
-Nye’s group shows include, “Pocket Universe,” Philip Martin Gallery (Los Angeles, CA); "A Particular Kind of Heaven," Parrasch Heijnen (Los Angeles, CA); "The Moth & The Thunderclap," Modern Art (London, UK, 2023); "Encounter," Rachel Uffner (New York, NY, 2022); “BodyLand,” Galerie Max Hetzler (Berlin, Germany, 2022); and "Unnatural Nature: Post-Pop Landscapes,” Acquavella (New York, NY, 2022).
+Nye’s recent and upcoming solo and group exhibitions include “My River Runs to Thee,” and “It Wasn’t A Dream It Was A Flood,” which was an Artforum Best of Year 2021 feature, Philip Martin Gallery (Los Angeles, CA); "A Particular Kind of Heaven,” Parrasch Heijnen (Los Angeles, CA); "The Moth & The Thunderclap,” Modern Art (London, UK); "Encounter," Rachel Uffner Gallery (New York, NY); “BodyLand,” Galerie Max Hetzler (Berlin, Germany); "Unnatural Nature: Post-Pop Landscapes,” Acquavella (New York, NY); Van Doren Waxter (New York, NY); Bark Berlin Gallery (Berlin, Germany); The Pit (Glendale, CA); Odd Ark (Los Angeles, CA); Big Pictures LA (Los Angeles, CA); Blake and Vargas, (Berlin, Germany); The Dot Project, (London, UK); Day and Night Gallery (Atlanta, GA); La Loma Projects, (Pasadena, CA); and Unpaved Gallery (Yucca Valley, CA).
 Laurie Nye’s artist project, “Chickasaw Moon,” at Odd Ark (Los Angeles, CA) was an Artforum Critic’s Pick.
-Laurie Nye’s work has recently been the subject of solo and group exhibitions at Philip Martin Gallery (Los Angeles, CA); Van Doren Waxter (New York, NY); Bark Berlin Gallery (Berlin, Germany); The Pit (Glendale, CA), Odd Ark (Los Angeles, CA); Big Pictures LA (Los Angeles) Blake and Vargas, (Berlin, Germany); The Dot Project, (London, UK); Day and Night Gallery (Atlanta, GA); La Loma Projects, (Pasadena, CA); and Unpaved Gallery (Yucca Valley, CA).
 Nye has work in the OZ Art Northwest Arkansas, (Bentonville, AR) collection.
 Her work has been reviewed in such publications as Artillery, Los Angeles Times, Artforum, FAD Magazine and LA Weekly.
 Nye lives and works in Los Angeles, CA.